 Vs HE1000 V2

-I find the HE1000 V2 to be that bit more aggressive and forward sounding than the Susvara top end.
+I find the HE1000 V2 to be a bit more aggressive and forward-sounding than the Susvara top end.
 It is more balanced and has a better body than the V1 but it is also can be more fatiguing.
 The V2 over the V1 is a case of perceptible improvements due to positioning rather than an upgrade in technical capability.
 More of a tweak in its tonal balance.

-Gold though has a much higher resistance level so simple conductor trace designs were used to keep the ohm rating manageable at 60 ohms.
+Gold though has a much higher resistance level so simple conductor trace designs were used to keep the ohm rating manageable at 60Ω.
 In doing so the efficiency level of the Susvara dropped to HE6 levels.

 Amping & Synergy